Struma disaster: Aftermath

-On 26 January 2005, Israel Prime Minister Ariel Sharon, told the Knesset:
+On 26 January 2005, the Israeli Prime Minister Ariel Sharon made a speech to the Knesset in which he stated:

 The leadership of the British Mandate displayed... obtuseness and insensitivity by locking the gates to Israel to Jewish refugees who sought a haven in the Land of Israel.
 Thus were rejected the requests of the 769 [sic] passengers of the ship Struma who escaped from Europe – and all but one [of the passengers] found their death at sea.
 Throughout the war, nothing was done to stop the annihilation [of the Jewish people].